-There may be some permitting activities due to the new Rule 202.D.10.l provision, which is associated with the Rule 102 revised definition of ROC.
+There may be some permitting activities due to the new Rule 202.D.10.1 provision, which is associated with the Rule 102 revised definition of ROC.
 Apparently Vandenberg Air Force Base (VAFB) is using more than 1 gallon per year of HFE-7100 in aerospace activities without the benefit of an Air Pollution Control District permit or written exemption.
-Revised Rule 202.D.10.l will clarify that such an operation needs an Authority to Construct and Permit to Operate.
-There may be additional sources using compounds subject to the new Rule 202.D.10.l provision.
+Revised Rule 202.D.10.1.1 will clarify that such an operation needs an Authority to Construct and Permit to Operate.
+There may be additional sources using compounds subject to the new Rule 202.D.10.1.1 or 2 provisions.
 For example, any company using AsahiKlin AK-225 (HCFC-225ca and HCFC-225cb) in amounts exceeding one gallon per year per source that are not already subject to a District permit will need to submit an application.^a